kartha01/IBMPartnerDemo/Data.md

 ## Install Db2 Warehouse
 1. The first thing you will want to do is to pick one node that will house Db2 Warehouse and add a label.
+   1. Rum: `oc get nodes`   This will produce a list of nodes to pick from.
    1. Run: `oc label node <node name or IP Address> icp4data=database-db2wh`
 1. Run env to verify that the following variables are exported
 ~~~~